tkach/ATDraggableDynamicView/README.md

-Draggable view for creating notification popups that is easy and funny to throw out :)
+Draggable view for creating notification views that use UIKit dynamics for user interaction

 Demo
 ----